-Black Women's Ministry aims to spiritually nourish its members and foster belonging and siblinghood on Wellesley's campus.
+Black Women's Ministry is a Christian group which aims to spiritually nourish its members and foster belonging and siblinghood on Wellesley's campus.
 Ministry members participate in weekly bible studies, community service, on and off-campus social events, go to church together, and attend gospel concerts and conferences together.

 Darshana is Wellesley's Hindu student organization and provides a great sense of community for many Hindu students.
 Darshana gathers weekly for prayer and discussion and to study the Bhagvad Gita, a famous Hindu text.
 In addition, Darshana holds campus wide celebrations of holidays, such as Diwali and Holi, and meets with other colleges in the Boston area once a semester for retreats, conferences, and temple-trips.
 All who are curious about Hinduism are more than welcome to join.

 Weekly Meeting: Sundays, 10am, Multifaith Center Meditation Room (Worship at 11am)

 Student Leader: Harshita Yerramreddy, firstname.lastname@example.org

 Other Hindu Offerings: